Two families from Sarajevo

 Born into a Bosnian Muslim family, Salih Hardaga grew up knowing that his family had done a very courageous thing.
 During the Nazi occupation of Sarajevo, his parents, Mustafa and Zeinaba, sheltered their Jewish friends, the Kabiljos, even though their home stood opposite a Nazi headquarters.

-After the second world war, the Kabiljos moved to Israel, but the families kept in touch - and in the early 1990s, the tables were turned.
+After World War Two, the Kabiljos moved to Israel, but the families kept in touch - and in the early 1990s, the tables were turned.
 When war broke out in the former Yugoslavia in 1992, the Kabiljos were horrified to see that their former hometown of Sarajevo came under siege.
 They decided to try to rescue their old friends.

 More episodes